dnavaria/kodekloud-notes/docker-notes.md

 		- Acts as the front end for kubernetes
 		- The users, management devices, cli interfaces all talk to api server to interact with component cluster
 	- **Etcd server**
-		- It is a distributed, reliable key-value store used by kubernetes to store all data used to manager the cluster
+		- It is a distributed, reliable key-value store used by kubernetes to store all data used to manage the cluster
-		- When you have multiple nodes and multiple masters in your clusters etcd stores all that information in the cluster in a distributerd manner
+		- When you have multiple nodes and multiple masters in your clusters etcd stores all that information in the cluster in a distributed manner
 		- It is responsible for implementing logs within the cluster to ensure there are no conflicts between the masters
 	- **kubelet**
 		- It is the agent that runs on each node in the cluster.